ferasMoh/Angular-CRUD-Frontend/README.md

 and when user complete his task he can press on complete button to completed , then this task will show as completed Task inside status column in admin part .

+## Edit Task
+admin can edit tasks by clicking on edit icon and change the data .

 ## Users
 In admin part you can press on Users button to see all users , you can delete user from database and change his status ( Active , In-active ), if user status is In-active then user can't login to his account if user tasks is not finished his tasks then admin can't delete this user until he finish his tasks.

+## Search
+In this project you can search for Tasks by name ,username ,date and status, also you can search for users by name .

+## Language
+In this project we have two languages to use ( English - Arabic ).

 ## CRUD